improving-minnesota/react-workshop/labs/lab-05-forms.md

 </Route>
 ```

-> Take the time to check out the path declarations and how they are adding route params, via a colon, that are dynamically replaced.
+> Take the time to check out the path declarations and how they are adding route params that are dynamically replaced.

 &nbsp;